Experience

 Research Assistant

-- Developed a high-level, performance-portable programming system for CPUs, GPUs, FPGAs, and clusters, incorporating a novel language, compiler, and runtime.
+• Built a performance-portable programming system for CPUs, GPUs, FPGAs, and clusters, spanning language, compiler, and runtime design.

-- Contributed to widely-used benchmark suites for hardware characterization and optimization studies, including Parboil, SPEC ACCEL, and Chai for heterogeneous computing systems.
+• Contributed to benchmark suites for hardware characterization and optimization, including Parboil, SPEC ACCEL, and Chai.

-- Developed GPU optimization strategies for diverse computation patterns, including dynamic parallelism, data transformations (padding, transposition, casting, packing), reductions, and dense/sparse BLAS.
-Contributed to multiple GPU libraries, including the first GPU pivoting tridiagonal solver for NVIDIA CUSPARSE and multi-dimensional Empirical Mode Decomposition for signal processing.
+• Developed GPU optimization techniques for dynamic parallelism, data transformations, reductions, and dense/sparse BLAS; contributed the first GPU pivoting tridiagonal solver for NVIDIA cuSPARSE and multi-dimensional EMD for signal processing.

-- Analyzed cache sensitivity of GPU applications and implemented cache protection, cache bypassing, and thread throttling to enhance throughput.
+• Analyzed cache sensitivity and implemented cache protection, bypassing, and thread throttling to improve throughput.

 Summer 2012